-- Ensure that everybody at school treats attendance as a high priority. - Be consistent in their attendance practices.
+- Ensure that everybody at school treats attendance as a high priority. - Be consistent in their attendance practices. - Make suitable arrangements for the safe, daily reception of pupils.

-- Make suitable arrangements for the safe, daily reception of pupils. - Keep and mark registers accurately. - Follow up any unexplained absences. - Ensure that all staff understand the importance of good attendance by pupils and use this information when reporting or discussing their progress with parents. - Ensure that all staff are clear about what to do if a pupil is absent from school, including when to report a child missing in education (CME). - Ensure that parents provide information in relation to: - o Designated adults who have permission to collect the children; - Permission that they give for their children to walk home independently (year 5 and 6 pupils) either at the end of the school day, or after clubs and/or wrap around care. - Ensure that staff challenge if an adult other than designated adults arrive to collect children and do not allow them to take children until confirmation is ascertained from the parent and their permission given. - Challenge children if the arrangements in respect of collection, or walking home alone, are different to the records that the school holds. - Contact Social Care if a parent is more than 45 minutes late to collect their child and the school has been unable to contact them.
-If the school has concern about a vulnerable parent the police will also be contacted. - Contact Social Care in the event that a child is collected persistently (more than 5 occasions) late from school through a MARF as this constitutes neglect. - In the event that a child is persistently collected late (more than 5 occasions), and there is no intervention from outside agencies to support the school with this, the parent will be charged for the time that the school has to provide supervision for that child beyond the school day. - Follow the key principles and guidance set out in the GCC Primary School Absence Ladder of Intervention - Notify parents/carers, regularly of their child's attendance levels. - Notify the Local Authority (Education Inclusion Service) of pupils who have poor attendance, leave school to be educated at home, go missing, or are excluded. - Notify the LA and/or the Department for Education of absence figures for the school and, where necessary, individual pupils.
+- Keep and mark registers accurately. - Follow up any unexplained absences. - Ensure that all staff understand the importance of good attendance by pupils and use this information when reporting or discussing their progress with parents. - Ensure that all staff are clear about what to do if a pupil is absent from school, including when to report a child missing in education (CME). - Ensure that parents provide information in relation to: - o Designated adults who have permission to collect the children; - Permission that they give for their children to walk home independently (year 5 and 6 pupils) either at the end of the school day, or after clubs and/or wrap around care. - Ensure that staff challenge if an adult other than designated adults arrive to collect children and do not allow them to take children until confirmation is ascertained from the parent and their permission given. - Challenge children if the arrangements in respect of collection, or walking home alone, are different to the records that the school holds. - Place the child in Wrap Around if they are not collected before 3:30pm, and charge the parent for this session. - Contact Social Care if a parent is more than 45 minutes late to collect their child and the school has been unable to contact them.
+If the school has concern about a vulnerable parent the police may also be contacted. - Contact Social Care in the event that a child is collected persistently (more than 5 occasions) late from school through a MARF as this constitutes neglect. - Follow the key principles and guidance set out in the GCC Primary School Absence Advice - Notify parents/carers, regularly of their child's attendance levels. - Notify the Local Authority (Education Inclusion Service) of pupils who have poor attendance, leave school to be educated at home, go missing, or are excluded. - Notify the LA and/or the Department for Education of absence figures for the school and, where necessary, individual pupils.